nicklogin/DisGen/README.md

 Choice of tense distractors are derived using rule-based approach with SpaCy language parser, Lexical & Prepositional distractors utilise word-level RNNs.

-The package also includes a web service for obtaining distractors from set of error contexts extracted from REALEC with realec-testmaker both in JSON and MS Excel format.
+Repository also includes a web service for obtaining distractors from set of error contexts extracted from REALEC with realec-testmaker both in JSON and MS Excel format.